weaverbel/intro-computational-thinking/content/3-lesson.md

 #### Practice

-You have been asked to establish a decentralised contact tree for your local walking group.
-Draw a structure diagram for the steps you would take to achieve that.
+Our friends have finally made it out of the bush and back to civilisation.
+Their experience, while unpleasant, has not put them off bushwalking.
+Draw a structure diagram of the planning they need to do for next time to avert disaster.